electricimp/Usb/docs/ApplicationDevelopmentGuide.md

 The main entry point into the USB Drivers Framework is the [USB.Host](DriverDevelopmentGuide.md#usbhost-class-usage) class.
 This class is responsible for driver registration and instantiation; device and driver event notifications; and driver lifecycle management.

 The following code example shows how to initialize the USB Drivers Framework with a single FT232RL FTDI USB driver.

-It runs on an imp005-based board:
+**Note** The code below runs on an imp005-based board and should be built with the [Builder](https://github.com/electricimp/builder) preprocessor.

 ```squirrel
 #require "USB.device.lib.nut:1.0.1"